Total expected intake

 The science and engineering behind understanding and solving this challenge lie at the heart of earth science, an interdisciplinary subject which encompasses physics, chemistry, mathematics and other sciences.
 Modern geoscience is moving beyond the confines of Planet Earth to explore the geological and geophysical processes that shaped the Solar System, and from 2019 we offer a new degree, "Earth and Planetary Science".

 Our dynamic and friendly Department brings together ground-breaking research and innovative teaching in geology, geophysics, mineral and energy resources, environmental science, planetary science and computational modelling.

 We are based within the Royal School of Mines building (virtual department tour) and have excellent teaching and learning resources, including an international online database of rocks and minerals (the Rock Library) and industry-standard geology and geophysics software packages.

 Our location gives us easy access to one of the finest fossil and mineral collections in the world, hosted at the Natural History Museum, just minutes away from the South Kensington Campus.
 Museum staff, who are world experts in geochemistry, mineralogy, mineral resources and palaeontology, also contribute to our teaching.
-You can learn more about what it is like to study within our dynamic Department from some of our students who have written profiles accessible here.
+Read student profiles to learn more about what it is like to study within our dynamic Department.

 Undergraduate course information